iliuha1907/IssoftHuzei/README.md

 # IssoftHuzei

-Published, what i have managed to do in the given time.
+Published, what i have managed to do during the given time.